 Setting up API endpoints to communicate with Magic’s API.

 As mentioned in the previous section, in order to make your integration secure, it is recommended to place all the communication with Magic’s API on a backend solution.
 It will hide your business logic and API keys from malicious activities, ensuring a more secure integration.
-Your backend solution should provide two endpoints to:
+Your backend solution should provide two endpoints to:- Obtain the checkoutId and linkToken used by Magic Link Button.

 - Complete a transaction using the banking data collected in the hosted page (frontend).